 As a result, organizations that never allowed the use of personal devices in the workplace started permitting employees to bring their own devices to access enterprise applications and content– also known as BYOD (Bring-Your-Own-Device).
-Though many organizations embraced BYOD to reduce company costs on corporate owned-devices and improve the user experience for employees, it has also triggered security risks that endanger the privacy and security of company information.
+Although many organizations embraced BYOD to reduce company costs on corporate owned-devices and improve the user experience for employees, it has also triggered security risks that endanger the privacy and security of company information.

-Although not new, the security challenges only seem to be growing.
+While not new, the security challenges only seem to be growing.
 Let’s discuss current BYOD challenges and explain how Thru can help enterprises get the best of both worlds.

 Some common BYOD challenges for enterprises are: